callumoriley/OpenCppUnitTest/README.md

 # OpenCppUnitTest
-A simple implementation of CppUnitTest.h from Microsoft
+A simple implementation of CppUnitTest.h